maclover7/headway/README.md

 A set of tools used to generate visualizations for the New York City subway system's performance.

+This toolbelt was used in reporting["Out in the cold: Irregular subway ops leads to longer wait times"](https://nybigboard.com/2018/02/15/out-in-the-cold-irregular-subway-ops-leads-to-longer-wait-times/), as seen on _The Big Board_.

 ### Artifacts

 - `gtfs-realtime.proto`: GTFS-RT Protocol Buffers definition